-The Statistical Genetics and Genetic Epidemiology Lab focuses on providing the framework and methodological tools needed to support a wide range of research efforts aimed at improving the understanding of the genetic basis and expression of disease.
+Dr. Schaid's Statistical Genetics and Genetic Epidemiology Lab focuses on providing the framework and methodological tools needed to support a wide range of research efforts aimed at improving understanding of the genetic basis and expression of disease.

 Methodology and software development for quantitative analyses of genetic epidemiology

-By developing innovative statistical methods and software that can be used widely by biomedical researchers, Dr. Schaid's lab facilitates the analyses of complex genetic mechanisms and their associations with disease.
+By developing innovative statistical methods and software that can be used widely by biomedical researchers, our lab facilitates analyses of complex genetic mechanisms and their associations with disease.

-- Developing methods to aid fine-mapping of likely genetic causal variants, building models that include genomic annotation.
+- Methods to aid fine-mapping of likely genetic causal variants, building models that include genomic annotation.

-These types of analyses can aid decisions about which genetic variants should be targeted for laboratory functional studies.
+These types of analyses can help scientists understand biological processes and guide targeted laboratory functional studies.

-Our lab generally aims to provide user-friendly software that implements our methods, and to make this software widely available to biomedical researchers, including related well-documented procedures and examples on their usage.
+Our lab generally aims to provide user-friendly software that implements our methods.
+We strive to make this software widely available to biomedical researchers, including related well-documented procedures and examples of their use.
 Review our software.

 Breast cancer prediction methods

-Using the many genetic markers discovered by genome-wide association studies, we are collaborating with a number of investigators to develop models that use genetic information to estimate the chance that a woman would have breast cancer in her remaining lifetime.
+Using the many genetic markers discovered through genome-wide association studies, we're collaborating with investigators to develop models to estimate the chance that someone will develop breast cancer in their remaining lifetime.

 Polygenic risk models for diverse ancestries